 Special emphasis is given to Academic Integrity at ASU.
 Academic honesty is expected of all students on examinations, papers, academic transactions and records.
-The possible sanctions include, but are not limited to appropriate grade penalties, loss of registration privileges, disgualification and dismissal.
+The possible sanctions include, but are not limited to appropriate grade penalties, loss of registration privileges, disqualification and dismissal.
+Violations of academic integrity include, but are not limited to: cheating, fabrication of data, tampering, plagiarism, or aiding and/or facilitating such activities.
+At the graduate level, it is expected that students are familiar with these issues and that students assume personal responsibility in their work.